huggingface/blog/video-encoding.md

 For the encoding, additional encoding parameters exist that are not included in this benchmark.
 In particular:
 - `-preset` which allows for selecting encoding presets.
 This represents a collection of options that will provide a certain encoding speed to compression ratio.
 By leaving this parameter unspecified, it is considered to be `medium` for libx264 and libx265 and `8` for libsvtav1.
-- `-tune` which allows to optimize the encoding for certains aspects (e.g. film quality, live, etc.).
+- `-tune` which allows to optimize the encoding for certain aspects (e.g. film quality, live, etc.).
 In particular, a `fast decode` option is available to optimise the encoded bit stream for faster decoding.

 The more detailed and comprehensive list of these parameters and others is available on the codecs documentations:
 - h264: https://trac.ffmpeg.org/wiki/Encode/H.264